rust-lang/generic-associated-types-initiative/.github/ISSUE_TEMPLATE/experience-report.md

 ---
 name: Experience report
-about: Describe your experiences with GATs
+about: Describe your experiences using this feature
 title: ''
 labels: experience-report
 assignees: ''